SYSTEMS IN ACTION · The Handler

 A controlled imperfection is one of the handler’s favorite tools.

 The trick is not to show the absence of flaws.
 That invites suspicion.
 The trick is to sacrifice the harmless ones.
 Handwritten memos not yet captured in the system.
 A documentation delay already under correction.
-A procedural note some administrative assistant needs more training on.
+A procedural note some administrative assistant needs more training on, with a training module already being built.
 Minor findings are offered up as proof of transparency, and the auditors leave with a stage-managed report that feels real enough to file.

 The institution keeps its story.
-A real audit never happened.
+A real audit never happened, but the paperwork says it did.

 Again, the handler’s work is not to make the system pure.
-It is to keep the system narratable and protected.
+It is to keep the system narratable and protected for the few.

 Selective Urgency